gr8-toolkit/PMetriumNative/docs/docs/tools/pmetrium-native/architecture/03-development/00-workstation.md

 The whole process of Android device management (so-called device farm) is out of scope for PMetrium Native. <br/>
 Thus, this won't be covered in our documentation.
 :::

+### xctrace

+xctrace - an xcode cli tool to interact with IOS device in order to collect performance metrics